 Diabetes mellitus is a multi-factorial disease in which increased oxidative stress plays an important pathogenic role [23].
 A low Glucose-6-phosphate dehydrogenase (G6PDH) activity has been considered to play a role in increased oxidative stress because of less NAPDH produced during pentose phosphate pathway [24].
-The significant decrease in G6PDH activities observed in diabetic untreated is consistent with the reports of Wan et al., 2002 [25] who showed that positive correlation exist between a reduced G6PDH activities and diabetes mellitus.
+The significant decrease in G6PDH activities observed in diabetic untreated is consistent with the reports of Wan et al., [25] who showed that positive correlation exists between reduced G6PDH activities and diabetes mellitus.
 In diabetic untreated, less NADPH is likely produced to reduce the oxidized glutathione in the pentose phosphate pathway leading to altered glucose tolerance [26].
 The increase in G6PDH observed in 200mg/kg MEPN group indicates that more reduced glutathione may have been produced to mop up free radicals that may have been generated in diabetes mellitus [27].
-The increase in G6PDH observed in metformin treated group suggests that metformin may also have the potential of reducing oxidative stress as well [26].
+The increase in G6PDH observed in metformin-treated group suggests that metformin may also have the potential of reducing oxidative stress as well [26].

 The decrease observed in Catalase (CAT) activities in diabetic untreated may indicate that more hydrogen peroxide is produced and if this is allowed to accumulate may be potentially toxic at high concentration [28].
 However, the increase observed in the treatment groups indicates that more hydrogen peroxide may have been broken down to harmless water and oxygen [28].

-Albumen is a multifunctional protein with 585 amino acids and one reduced cysteine residue (Cyst 34) and a molecular weight of 66kDa [29].
+Albumin is a multifunctional protein with 585 amino acids and one reduced cysteine residue (Cyst 34) and a molecular weight of 66kDa [29].
 The significant decrease in albumin in diabetic untreated may likely indicates a decrease in the quantity of the reduced Cyst 34 residues in albumin to scavenge hydroxyl radicals [30].
 However, the increase observed in albumin level in the treatment groups suggests an increase in reduced cyst 34 in albumin which is converted to sulfenic acid that is important in redox modulation of reactive species [31].
-It is also likely that MEPN may have reversed methionine sulphoxide that may have been produced in diabetic untreated back to methionine residue in albumin which is highly susceptible to oxidative damage [32] and these effects observed in 100mg/kg and 200mg/kg MEPN were comparable to metformin treated group.
+It is also likely that MEPN may have reversed methionine sulphoxide that may have been produced in diabetic untreated back to methionine residue in albumin which is highly susceptible to oxidative damage [32] and these effects observed in 100mg/kg and 200mg/kg MEPN were comparable to metformin-treated group.

 Creatinine is a metabolic waste product produced from muscle creatine and excreted through the kidneys [33].
 The significant increase in creatinine level in diabetic untreated rats is an indication of kidney damage, sclerosis, inflammation and decreased glomerular filtration rate [34] as shown by the photomicrograph (Plate 1B).
 This observation is consistent with previous reports which identified creatinine as a basic marker of renal dysfunction in diabetes mellitus [35].
-However, the significant decrease in creatinine level in 100mg/kg and 200mg/kg MEPN was comparable to that of metformin treated group and this implies that MEPN may have the ability to improve kidney functions in diabetic condition so that more waste products can be filtered from the blood and excreted in urine as shown by the photomicrograph (Plate 1C&D) [36].
-Blood urea nitrogens (BUN) are nitrogenous waste products produced from breakdown of protein into ammonia which undergoes deamination by liver enzymes to produce urea which are excreted through the kidneys.
-The increase in BUN in diabetic untreated rats may be due to damage to the glomerulus of the renal tubular cells from uncontrolled hyperglycemia [37] as shown by the photomicrograph (Plate 1B).
-However, oral administration of MEPN at 100mg/kg and 200mg/kg significantly decrease urea nitrogen and this implies that MEPN could also repair the damaged renal tubular cells and increase excretion of urea nitrogen in the urine as shown by the photomicrograph (Plate 1C& D).
+However, the significant decrease in creatinine level in 200mg/kg MEPN was comparable to that of normal control and this implies that MEPN may have the ability to improve kidney functions in diabetic condition so that more waste products can be filtered from the blood and excreted in urine as shown by the photomicrograph (Plate 1D) [36].

+Blood urea nitrogens (BUN) are nitrogenous waste products produced from the breakdown of protein into ammonia which undergoes deamination by liver enzymes to produce urea which are excreted through the kidneys.
+The increase in a BUN in diabetic untreated rats may be due to damage to the glomerulus of the renal tubular cells from uncontrolled hyperglycemia [37] as shown by the photomicrograph (Plate 1B).
+However, oral administration of MEPN at 100mg/kg and 200mg/kg